 For many individuals considering metal or ceramic braces, one of the most common concerns our Gainesville and Lake City, FL, orthodontists hear about is whether speech will be affected during treatment.
-Whether you’re an adult seeking orthodontic correction or a parent exploring options for your child, the impact of braces on speech is an important topic.
+Whether you’re an adult seeking orthodontic correction or a parent exploring options for your child, the is an important topic.

 While braces are designed to straighten teeth and improve oral health, some temporary changes in the way you speak can occur, particularly in the early stages.